nnnnicholas/pinboardToPocket/README.md

 # pinboardToPocket
-A Node server that syncs new To Read articles from Pinboard to Pocket.
+A Node server that syncs new To Read (a.k.a.
+"Read Later") articles from Pinboard to Pocket.
 I wrote this software to automatically send my Pinboard To Read articles to Pocket, so that they sync automatically with Kobo Forma, as Kobo supports only Pocket and not Pinboard.

 ## Instructions
 1. run `npm install`